Defra-Data-Science-Centre-of-Excellence/fssetup/README.md

     id="toc-creating-a-github-repo-for-an-r-project.">Creating a GitHub repo
     for an R project.</a>
 - <a href="#addins" id="toc-addins">Addins</a>
-- <a href="#section" id="toc-section"></a>
+- <a href="#feedback" id="toc-feedback">Feedback</a>

 ## Overview

-The aim of the `fssetup` package is to standardise how we use R and encourage the use of coding best practice across Farming Stats.
-The package contains the functions needed to create various features in R using the Farming Stats Team templates.
+The main aim of the `fssetup` package is to standardise how we use R and encourage the use of coding best practice across Farming Stats.
+However, it also tries to make getting started working in R simpler, for those who are less experienced in coding.
+The package contains the functions needed to create various features in R using Farming Stats Team templates.
 Including scripts, projects, READMEs and gitignores.
 It also contains useful functions for linking RStudio and RStudio projects to GitHub.
+We describe the key features and how bet to use them in more detail below.

 ## Installing `fssetup`